Daisy Jopling: Collaborations

 Jopling has collaborated with some of the world's top artists.
 With Triology, she shared a stage with Bobby McFerrin at the Centro Historico Festival in Mexico City, performed alongside solo violinists Julian Rachlin and Janine Jansen, and toured with jazz musician and producer, Wolfgang Muthspiel.
 With Ensemble Modern in Germany, Jopling collaborated with Shubha Mudgal, and with Kristjan Järvi's "Absolute Ensemble" she collaborated with Joe Zawinul.
 In 2000, Jopling and Milagros Pinera-Ibaceta, a Cuban singer, came together to create Son Dos.
 The two were later joined by tubist Jon Sass.
 Son Dos combines Cuban, Irish, and Classical music and released one album in 2003 called "Mañana Mi Amor" on Extraplatte Records.
 Son Dos has toured Belgium, Austria, Norway, Sweden, and Germany.

 In 2005, Jopling performed before an audience of 30,000 people at the opening of the Vienna Festival in Austria with Cuban singer, Omara Portuondo.
 In May 2008 she was featured in the Russian Songbird Boris Grebenshchikov's concert at the Royal Albert Hall in London.
-In 2011, Daisy collaborated with Zimbabwean superstar Oliver Mtukudzi,.
+In 2011, Jopling collaborated with Zimbabwean superstar Oliver Mtukudzi.
 In 2015, she collaborated with Trans-Siberian Orchestra's Rob Evan.
 In 2021, she collaborated with iconic Olympic Ceremony Creator Daniel Flannery on Transcendence, a music-theatre hybrid based on African American author Sarah Bracey White's memoir "Primary Lessons," and on 4 November 2022 Jopling collaborated with Egyptian stars Hany Adel, Wust El-Balad and Noha Fekry on an extraordinary concert at the Great Pyramids of Giza in Cairo, Egypt.